Dwiki Dharmawan

 Dwiki Dharmawan (/dɑ:rmɑ:wɑ:n/ or /dərmɑ:wɑ:n/; born 19 August 1966) is an Indonesian songwriter, record producer, and conductor.
 He began taking classical piano lessons at the age of six, then began writing songs and founding Krakatau with his bandmates Pra Budi Dharma and Donny Suhendra in high school.
 The band released their breakout single "Gemilang" in 1987, to critical success, selling over 800,000 copies.

 After the break-up of Krakatau in 1990, Dwiki attempted to begin his solo career, released his first self-titled Indonesian album, Dwiki Dharmawan in 1991.
 One of his work, "Dengan Menyebut Nama Allah" which he co-wrote with Ags.
-Arya Dipayana in 1990, also received critical and commercial responses.
+Arya Dipayana in 1993, also received critical and commercial responses.
 Aside from writing songs for Krakatau and other artists, Dwiki also composed and conducted scores for films and television programs.

 Dwiki's Indonesian discography includes four studio albums and one compilation album.
 He also ventured into the international music scene with the first five studio albums World Peace Orchestra (2009), So Far So Close (2015), Pasar Klewer (2016), Rumah Batu (The Stone House, 2018) and Hari Ketiga (Day Three, 2020).
 Dwiki have received numerous accolades, most notably the Citra Award for Best Original Score and the AMI Award for Best Jazz Album.

 Life and career

 1966–1990: Early life and Krakatau

 Dwiki was born on 19 August 1966 in Bandung, West Java, Indonesia.
 He is the son of Yuniarti Sugatin and Safiyudin Sastrawijaya.
 He began taking classical piano lessons at the age of six.
 As a child, Dwiki often likes to singing and listening to children's songs.
 When he enters middle school at the age of thirteen, he started taking jazz music lessons.
 He later founded Krakatau in 1984, with his bandmates Pra Budi Dharma and Donny Suhendra.
 In 1986, the band has changed its formation in addition of Trie Utami, Indra Lesmana and Gilang Ramadhan.
 They released their breakout eponymous album including the title track "Gemilang" ("Dazzling") composed by Dwiki and written by film producer Mira Lesmana, which became a critical and commercial success, selling over 800.000 copies.
 In 1988, he began his soundtrack debut with Elegi Buat Nana.
 One of the songs that he written for the film, "Tiada Lagi Keraguan", entered domestic charts.
-In 1990, he rearranged and interpolated the sound poetry "Aku Ingin" ("I Want") by artists Ags.
+In 1990, he rearranged the sound poetry "Aku Ingin" ("I Want") by artists Ags.
 Arya Dipayana and Sapardi Djoko Damono into a soundtrack for Garin Nugroho's film Cinta dalam Sepotong Roti (Love Is in a Slice of Bread).